-Regional, National and Major National roads are the most important in the majority of instances.
+7.11 Regional, National and Major National roads are the most important in the majority of instances.
 Local roads may, under particular conditions, prove to be vital to the surrounding road network.
 Therefore, consultation with the local highways authority is recommended to ascertain the significance of a surrounding road where it is unknown.

-7.11 The visibility of the reflecting solar panels from a road will in part, determine the duration of a solar reflection.
+7.12 The visibility and size of the reflecting solar panel area from an assessed road will in part, determine the duration of a solar reflection.
 In most scenarios, the speed of the vehicle will be the overall determining factor with regard to the duration of the solar reflection.
 The type of road affected and location of origin of the solar reflection with respect to the direction on of road travel will determine the requirement for mitigation.
-Consultation with the local highways authority is recommended where mitigation is required.
+Consultation with the local highway authority is recommended where mitigation is required.